The Lives of Stars

 oxygen, neon, sodium and so forth, the emission spectra tend to contain more lines.

-The examples above illustrate this trend dramatically, as iron as 26 electrons, as
+The examples above illustrate this trend dramatically, as sodium has 11 electrons, as

 compared to hydrogen’s single electron.